michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 37. And there was a great commotion and wind, and the waves fell upon the vessel, which was nigh being filled.

-38. But Jeshu upon a pillow slept in the after-part of the vessel, and they came and raised him, saying to him, Raban,Our master. hast thou no care that we are perishing?
+38. But Jeshu upon a pillow slept in the after-part of the vessel, and they came and raised him, saying to him, Raban,

 39. And he arose, and restrained the wind, and said to the sea, Peace, be silent.
 And the wind ceased, and there was a great stillness.

 40. And he said to them, Why feared ye? how is it ye have no faith?

-41. And they feared with great fear, and said among themselves,One to one.
-Who is this, to whom the winds and the sea are obedient?
+41. And they feared with great fear, and said among themselves,

 ## Mark 5